-In addition, at the State's request, the same Rating Agencies have assigned an underlying rating for the 2004 Series 1 Bonds and the Outstanding Senior Bonds:
+In addition, at the State's request, the same rating agencies have assigned an underlying rating on all the 2004 Series 1 Bonds and confirmed the rating on the Outstanding Bonds:

 Rating Rating Agency

-AA- Fitch Ratings
+AA Fitch Ratings

 Aa3 Moody's Investors Service, Inc.

-AA- Standard & Poor's Ratings Services
+AA- Standard and Poor's Ratings Services

-Any explanation of the significance of a rating may only be obtained from the Rating Agency furnishing that rating.
-There is no assurance that a rating will be maintained for any period of time.
-A rating may be lowered or withdrawn entirely by the Rating Agency if in its judgment circumstances so warrant.
-Any downgrade or withdrawal of a rating may have an adverse effect on the market prices of the 2004 Series 1 Bonds and the other Outstanding Senior Bonds.
+Any explanation of the significance of a rating may only be obtained from the rating agency furnishing that rating.
+There is no assurance a rating given will be maintained for any period of time; a rating may be lowered or withdrawn entirely by the rating service if in its judgment circumstances so warrant.
+Any downgrade or withdrawal of a rating may have an adverse effect on the market price of the 2004 Series 1 Bonds and the Outstanding Bonds.

-Sources and Uses of Funds
+Sources and Applications of Funds